apache/mynewt-site/docs/chapter2/project2.md

 	        compiler: arm-none-eabi-m4
 	        name: blink_f3disc

-* Finally, you get to build the target and generate an executable that can now be uploaded to the board.
-The STM32F3DISCOVERY board includes an ST-LINK/V2 embedded debug tool interface that you will use to program/debug the board.
+* Next, you get to build the target and generate an executable that can then be uploaded to the board.
+The STM32F3DISCOVERY board includes an ST-LINK/V2 embedded debug tool interface that will be used to program/debug the board.
 To program the MCU on the board, simply plug in the two jumpers on CN4, as shown in the picture in red.
 If you want to learn more about the board you will find the User Manual at [http://www.st.com/st-web-ui/static/active/jp/resource/technical/document/user_manual/DM00063382.pdf](http://www.st.com/st-web-ui/static/active/jp/resource/technical/document/user_manual/DM00063382.pdf)

 * ![STMdiscovery](pics/STM32f3discovery_connector.png)

-        [user:~/foo/test_project]$ newt target build blink_f3disc
+        [user:~/dev/test_project]$ newt target build blink_f3disc
         Building target blink_f3disc (project = blinky)
         Compiling case.c
         Compiling suite.c